SlaveToJavascript/SmuAI/README.md

 # SmuAI
- Official website built by me for SMU Artificial Intelligence, a student-led Thinktank that aims to spread ideas in Artificial Intelligence which I co-founded.
+Solo project by me for the official website of SMU Artificial Intelligence, a student-led Thinktank that aims to spread ideas in Artificial Intelligence which I co-founded.

 Built using React.js and deployed with Netlify.

+View website at https://www.SmuAI.me/ and subscribe to our Telegram news bot at https://t.me/SmuAI.